Sher Bahadur Deuba: Fifth cabinet (2021–2022)

 After KP Sharma Oli lost a no-confidence motion against him, Deuba was proposed as prime minister by the CPN (Maoist Centre) and some members of the opposition CPN (UML).
 President Bidhya Devi Bhandari denied this claim and reappointed Oli as prime minister who requested that the House of Representatives be dissolved and called for new elections.
 This was met by a legal challenge in the Supreme Court which ruled in favor of restoring the lower house and appointing Deuba as prime minister in July 2021.
 Deuba was then appointed prime minister for the fifth time.

 At the party's 14th general convention in December 2021, he faced a challenge from Shekhar Koirala, Prakash Man Singh, Bimalendra Nidhi and Kalyan Gurung.
 Deuba got 48% of the vote in the first round and faced Koirala in the second round.
 Deuba was re-elected as president defeating Shekhar Koirala with 60% of the vote after Singh and Nidhi supported him in the second round.

 He was reelected from Dadeldhura 1 at the 2022 election.
-He was also reelected as the parliamentary party leader, surviving a challenge from general secretary Gagan Thapa.
+He was also re-elected as the parliamentary party leader, surviving a challenge from general secretary Gagan Thapa.
 Deuba was replaced by Pushpa Kamal Dahal following the election.

+Controversies

+Deuba's tenure in public office has been marked by persistent accusations of nepotism, corruption, and weak governance.
+Critics have also pointed to repeated episodes of political instability during his five terms as Prime Minister, and his role in escalating the Maoist insurgency through a series of failed negotiations and emergency measures.

+Bloated Cabinet and Party Split (1995)

+During his first term as Prime Minister, Deuba drew widespread criticism for assembling a cabinet of 52 ministers over an eighteen-month tenure — a move condemned as an exercise in patronage politics and criticised openly by Nepali Congress party president Girija Prasad Koirala.
+Tensions between Deuba and Koirala's faction deepened over subsequent years.
+After Deuba was expelled from the Nepali Congress in 2002, his supporters convened a general convention that removed Koirala from the party presidency.
+Koirala declared the convention illegal, and in September 2002, the Election Commission ruled that Koirala's group was the official Nepali Congress, after which Deuba formally established the Nepali Congress (Democratic).